-The 7th Generation (7G) Award Nominations are now open for the Tribal Public Health Conference 2023 (TPHC2023) are CLOSED and will re-open December 1, 2023 for TPHC2024.
+The 7th Generation (7G) Award Nominations are NOW OPEN for the Tribal Public Health Conference 2023 (TPHC2023) are CLOSED and will re-open December 1, 2023 for TPHC2024.
 Thank you to all who submitted nominations.
 We appreciate you.

 Award Nomination Review and Selection

 All 7th Generation Award nominations will be reviewed by members of the Tribal Public Health Conference Advisory Committee and the Co-Chairs of the Event Activities Committee.
-The recipient(s) of each award will be notified of the results in January of 2022.
+The recipient(s) of each award will be notified of the results no later than March 9, 2023.

 7th Generation Award recipients are selected on the basis of appropriate fit of each award’s nomination description (provided below) and any supporting information provided by the party who submits the nomination.
 Additional information for the 7th Generation Award presentation will be provided to all nominated award recipients prior to the Tribal Public Health Conference.

 Past Award Winners

 - Youth Leadership awardees (2019): Michaela Kihega, Derek Bible, Breanna Kihega, Anias Bible, and the Otoe-Missouria Tribe Emergency Management Department, for outstanding leadership in community engagement and preparedness planning.